Our new Git Branching Model

 First, a corresponding issue is created within GitLab.
 Technically, issues are outside of Git's scope (or the scope of the branching model), but since there is almost every time an issue is created before we start working on it, this step had to be included in our workflow as well.

-2. The necessary changes are committed to the newly created branch
+branch - The necessary changes are committed to the newly created branch

-3. A Pull Request to merge this branch back into main is opened within GitLab
+- A Pull Request to merge this branch back into

-4. The Pull Request is peer-reviewed by at least one other team member and all pipelines must succeed
+is opened within GitLab - The Pull Request is peer-reviewed by at least one other team member and all pipelines must succeed

-6. All changes on the dev branch are squashed into one single commit with a meaningful description of the feature, the motivation, and the change itself
+branch - All changes on the dev branch are squashed into one single commit with a meaningful description of the feature, the motivation, and the change itself

-7. The dev branch is merged into the main branch in fast-forward mode, so that no merge commit is appended
+branch in fast-forward mode, so that no merge commit is appended - The dev branch is deleted

 All those steps are executed either directly with the Git CLI/IntelliJ IDEA or through the GitLab web interface.